 People with CLL often receive supportive care for symptoms and problems related to the disease and its treatment.
 For example, to prevent or treat infections you may be given antibodies, antibiotics, vaccines, and anti-viral drugs.
 Transfusions, steroids, and drugs that stimulate the immune system may be used to treat low blood counts that are common in CLL.

 Some people with a lot of CLL cells may have problems with circulation.
 Leukapheresis—treatment to lower the number of leukemia cells—may be used prior to chemotherapy or targeted therapy to immediately treat this circulation problem as well as to prevent tumor lysis syndrome.
 Tumor lysis syndrome is caused by the breakdown of large numbers of tumor cells, which release substances into the bloodstream that may damage the kidneys, heart, and liver.
 It can occur when people with a lot of leukemic cells are first treated with chemotherapy or targeted therapy.
 Doctors that specialize in treating leukemia are well aware of this potential complication and have methods to reduce the risk.

-Access to clinical studies conducted by researchers at SCCA founding organizations—Fred Hutch and UW Medicine—is one reason why many patients come to SCCA for treatment.
-The goal of clinical studies, also known as clinical trials, is to develop more effective lifesaving treatments in the fight against leukemia.
+Access to clinical trials conducted by researchers at SCCA founding organizations—Fred Hutch and UW Medicine—is one reason why many patients come to SCCA for treatment.
+The goal of clinical trials, also known as clinical trials, is to develop more effective lifesaving treatments in the fight against leukemia.
 Areas of research include testing new targeted therapies—treatments that specifically target cancer cells—as well as testing new combinations of targeted therapies with and without chemotherapy to prolong the “disease-free” periods between treatments.